 For the majority of parents with children, Christmas is a magical time of year, filled with fun, laughter and joy.
-But where parents have separated or divorced, arranging to spend time with their children during times of special celebration can be stressful and upsetting to organise, especially where the other parent is proving difficult or unreasonable.
+But when parents have separated or divorced, arranging to spend time with their children during times of special celebration can be stressful and upsetting, especially when the other parent is proving difficult or unreasonable.

 Here are some things to consider when making plans over the festive period.

 There is no legal provision for Christmas contact arrangements, with separated or divorced parents being advised to come to an agreement between themselves.
 Due to workload and time pressures, the Court will usually not intervene unless in the most serious of cases.

 Agree plans early

 The run-up to Christmas is often a stressful time for most people, without the added pressure of trying to agree on arrangements for contact with children.
 So where possible, try to agree on arrangements between yourselves well in advance.
 If there is a way for both parents to spend time with the children, this may be the preferable option, or if one parent had the child(ren) last year, perhaps it can be agreed to take turns.